Barack Obama Retirement Update: Ex-POTUS Filmed Kitesurfing, Wins Competition

 — TMZ (@TMZ) February 7, 2017

-When the 44th President of the United States boarded Marine One, he and the former first lady headed to Palm Springs, California for a short stay.
+When the 44th president of the United States boarded Marine One, he and the former first lady headed to Palm Springs, California, for a short stay.
 Next, the couple boarded a plane owned by Branson and took a flight to one of the Virgin Group founder’s private islands in the British Virgin Islands.

-As Inquisitr previously reported, the retired couple joined their host and his daughter, Holly, for lunch, laughs and relaxation.
+As the Inquisitr previously reported, the retired couple joined their host and his daughter, Holly, for lunch, laughs, and relaxation.
 Barack was seen wearing a Nike shirt, matching shorts, flip-flops and a hat turned to the back.
 Michelle was seen looking like a beach princess.
-The former FLOTUS wore with Daisy Duke shorts, a beach hat, sunglasses and surfside sandals.
+The former FLOTUS wore Daisy Duke shorts, a beach hat, sunglasses, and surfside sandals.

 .@BarackObama and @MichelleObama are in full vacation mode, living the dream! ????☀️ See the pics –> https://t.co/ugM72D4Dvq #TheObamas pic.twitter.com/KdylcMFVSL